andrew/ultimate-awesome/README.md

 - [awesome-cybersecurity-practice](https://github.com/infosec-shinobi/awesome-cybersecurity-practice) - A curated list of resources that can be leveraged to enhance and/or keep your skill set up in the cybersecurity field.
 - [awesome-cv-model](https://github.com/isLinXu/awesome-cv-model) - Awesome cv model.
 - [my-awesome-list](https://github.com/jack06215/my-awesome-list) - List of learning resources, and other good stuff.
+- [awesome-resources](https://github.com/Jacob-Roberts/awesome-resources) - 📝 Notes and resources that have been particularly helpful to me.
 - [awesome-nodejs-projects](https://github.com/jamessimpson0828/awesome-nodejs-projects) - A curated list of awesome open-source applications made with Node.js.
 See Awesome Node.js for a curated list of packages and resources.
 - [awesome-paragliding](https://github.com/jeksys/awesome-paragliding) - A curated list of awesome paragliding resources with focus on North America west coast.
 - [awesome-buddhism](https://github.com/jenglamlow/awesome-buddhism) - 如来正法佛教资料汇集 A curated list of resources for Buddhism.